 AGEING; THE FACTS

 The population balance is shifting rapidly.
-Worldwide, the proportion of the population aged 60or over grew from 8% in 1950to 10% in the year 2000, and is projected to reach 21% by 2050.
+Worldwide, the proportion of the population aged 60 or over grew from 8% in 1950 to 10% in 2000 and is projected to reach 21% by 2050.
 The United Nations describes population ageing worldwide as “unprecedented, without parallel in the history of humanity”.
-For at least the next 25years, the older population is expected to continue growing more rapidly than other age groups.
+For at least the next 25 years, the older population is expected to continue growing more rapidly than other age groups.
 This is even more true in more developed nations.
 By 2025, 25% of people in the US, nearly 30% of the Dutch, French and UK populations, and a third of people in Germany will be aged over 60 (compared to 20% in India, 12% in Pakistan, and 4% in Yemen, the country with the youngest population).

 Disposable household income

 This is the area in which differences are most obvious at an individual and local level.
 For example, UK government figures show that people in a wealthy area of London had nearly £46,000(around €55,000) available to save or spend in 2014, compared to only £12,000(around €14,500) in the city of Leicester.
 Disposable income for people of retirement age also varies hugely depending on whether they are still working (including part-time) or have other sources of income such as from investments.
 Another crucial factor is whether they have paid off their mortgage or are still renting their home.

 The world population is ageing fast overall, but the effect of demographic changes and economic factors can vary widely.
 Therefore, retailers should research the number, financial situation, and activities of older people within each local catchment area to develop the right strategy for targeting senior citizens living nearby.

 Although many loyalty programmes seem to be aimed at families or children, older people play an important part in making them successful.
 Here are some of the roles they play: